Advanced Yellow-billed Cuckoo Field Workshop

 $695.00

-TBD 2024.
+2026 TBD.
 6:00am-12:00pm.
 A limited-capacity advanced field workshop consisting of two consecutive mornings of supervised protocol surveys in recently occupied cuckoo habitat.
-Location could be variable depending on participants (western Colorado, central Arizona, eastern Utah).
+Location may vary depending on participants (western Colorado, central Arizona, eastern Utah).
 Provides eight additional supervised survey hours for permit eligibility.
 Limited to the first eight registrants.

 Out of stock